 How To Kill A Chicken: Thoughts on The Morality of Killing from the Barnyard.

 Ever since reading Michael Pollan’s Omnivore’s Dilemma, I have been thinking a lot about his defense of carnivores.
 Although his latest book suggests a simple, somewhat vegetarian mantra (Eat food, not too much, mostly plants), Om Dil argued convincingly for meat-eaters’ rights.
 I had the sense that he began his argument from a desire to eat meat, instead of assessing all the data and then coming to a reasoned conclusion.
-Rather in the same way that George W. Bush decided to invade Iraq, then figured out a bunch of bullshit reasons.
+Rather in the same way that George W. Bush decided to invade Iraq, then figured out a bunch of questionable reasons.

 The thing that really stuck with me from that book was his mention of Peter Singer’s suggestion that in 150 years or so humans might well look upon the eating of animals in the same way that we now look upon the keeping of slaves.
 Its a powerful suggestion.
 And its easy to see how this could happen.